cicsdev/cics-java-liberty-springboot-jms/README.md

     <variable name="wmqJmsClient.rar.location" value="${server.config.dir}/wmq.jmsra-9.0.4.0.rar"/>

     ```

+4. Copy and paste WAR from build project into a CICS bundle project and create WARbundlepart.
+Deploy the Spring Boot application by this CICS bundle.

-5. Notice: You also can add the SpringBoot WAR as a WAR bundlepart and deploy with a CICS bundle.
-If you choose this way, you can omit the above 1. and 3.
-And about the MQ resource adapter(wmq.jmsra-9.0.4.0.rar in this sample), you can refer to the official download on FixCentral https://www.ibm.com/support/pages/node/489235
+5. Notice: About the MQ resource adapter(wmq.jmsra-9.0.4.0.rar in this sample), you can refer to the official download on FixCentral https://www.ibm.com/support/pages/node/489235

 ## Trying out the sample